KDE/ghostwriter/README.md

 Mac OS X - Help Wanted!
 -----------------------

 Unfortunately, since I do not own an Apple computer, I cannot reasonably create a Mac version of this application.
-However, if you happen to be a Mac user yourself and have the knowledge, you can build the source code yourself.
+However, if you happen to be a Mac user yourself and have the knowledge, you can build the source code.
 Theoretically, it should work;  but you may run into some bugs since *ghostwriter* is untested on this platform.

 If you are willing to test *ghostwriter* on Mac OS X and provide bug fixes through GitHub, your help would be very much appreciated.
 Should you choose to do so, you will want to use Qt 5 rather than 4.8, since certain QGraphicsEffects may not work on 4.8 on Mac OS X, whereas there is hope that they will on version 5, based on the documentation.
 Spell checking with Hunspell and Voikko will need careful testing as well.
-You may wish to consult the source code for [FocusWriter](http://gottcode.org/focuswriter/) to get the latest patches, since *ghostwriter* reused and modified parts of it.
+You may wish to consult the source code for [FocusWriter](http://gottcode.org/focuswriter/) to get the latest patches, since *ghostwriter* lifted and modified parts of it.

 Finally, I based *ghostwriter's* packaging structure on FocusWriter, including for Mac OS X, to give you a head start.
 You will want to once again look at FocusWriter's .pro file and resource files to ensure everything is in place within *ghostwriter* for a successful OS X build and installation.